bsmg/beat-saber-community-wiki/beginners-guide.md

 The Mod Manager includes the `Song Loader Plugin`, which enables you to load more songs into the game, but only includes one test song.

 ## Ingame Downloader
-The Mod Manager also includes the `BeatSaver Downloader` Plugin, which allows you to download beatmaps in-game using the `BEATSAVER` menu button on the main menu screen.
+The Mod Manager also includes the `BeatSaver Downloader` Plugin, which allows you to download beatmaps in-game using the `MORE SONGS` menu button on the main menu screen.
 This pulls beatmaps directly from www.beatsaver.com

 ## Beat Saver
 [Beat Saver](https://www.beatsaver.com) holds nearly all custom songs/beatmaps for Beat Saber.